 Pick a spot that everyone can get to easily, probably close to (or at) your wedding venue.
 For instance, say you hosted your wedding at One King West in Toronto.
 You may not want to book out the hotel ballroom again but could reserve a space at a nearby restaurant for your post-wedding brunch - downtown T.O. has plenty of options.
 This will ensure that everyone has a rough idea of how to get there.
 If splurging on a venue doesn’t seem feasible, hosting it at your home or a family member’s house can work just as well.

 You don’t want to punish your guests with a strict brunch time as they probably indulged in a drink or two at your reception the night before.
 To avoid hosting crabby guests choose a window of time, instead (i.e. between 9 a.m. and 12 p.m.).
 This will give each person more one-on-one time with the newlyweds and help with overcrowding.
 It also benefits guests who may have to head out earlier than others.

 No need to rigorously plan your brunch menu - keep things simple and classy.
-Buffet style or food stations is the easiest (and most cost efficient) option for this.
-Stack tables with fruit, breads, bagels, cheese, spreads, mini quiches and parfaits so that there’s something for everyone.
+Buffet style or food stations are the easiest (and most cost-efficient) option for this.
+Stack tables with fruit, bread, bagels, cheese, spreads, mini quiches and parfaits so that there’s something for everyone.
 Remember to have a healthy supply of coffee on hand to help revive everyone from the party the night before.
 If you want something really swanky, you can always opt for a plated meal (but that’ll cost much more).